categoricallylarge/mini-app-next-js-boilerplate/README.md

 **Mobile:** <https://recaster.org> **Desktop:** [https://warpcast.com/\\\~/developers/composer-actions](https://warpcast.com/%5C~/developers/composer-actions)

-In the Composer Action Playground, don't forget to add `/api/launcher` at the end of the Post URL, like in the example below:
+The dev tool provided by warpcast is called the "Composer Action Playground", don't forget to add `/api/launcher` at the end of the Post URL to call the correct route, like in the example below:

 <https://www.yourUrl.xyz/api/launcher>